JamFfm/PHMeasureADS1115/README.md

 ## Finally the code

-16 Bit = 32767 possible values between 0V and Gain max V and
+16 Bit = 32767 possible values between 0V and Gain maxV and
-32767 possible values between -Gain max V and 0v
+32767 possible values between -Gain maxV and 0V

 With gain 1 (+-4.096V)